aares-source/FJR.SmsSolution/README.md

 # FJR.SmsSolution
-The FJR.Sms library and FJR.SmsManager was originally written (by me) back in 2005, and has been collecting dust since then.
-However, after getting a question on StackOverflow I decided to refactor & release this under the [MIT-license](https://opensource.org/licenses/MIT) (see MIT.txt).
+The FJR.Sms library and FJR.SmsManager was originally written Fredrik Johansson Robotics AB back in 2005.

+However, after getting a question on StackOverflow Fredrik Johansson Robotics AB decided to refactor & release this under the [MIT-license](https://opensource.org/licenses/MIT) (see MIT.txt).

 Copyright © 2011 by Fredrik Johansson Robotics AB.

 For questions, updates & more (although I release this AS-IS), please visit [https://www.johanssonrobotics.com](https://www.johanssonrobotics.com).

+As of 20/12/2021 aares forked Fredrik Johansson Robotics AB code and ported it to .Net 5.

 # FJR.Sms
 Is a simple (but decent) SMS library written in C#.
 Use it together with a phone, connected to a COM-port (COM1, COM2, COM3, etc) to send SMS-messages!